Understanding the Malaysian Business Visa Landscape

 Why This Matters for Your Business

-The Malaysia-UAE business corridor represents $2.4 billion in bilateral trade.
-Whether you're in technology, manufacturing, halal products, or professional services, Malaysia offers UAE-based entrepreneurs access to ASEAN's 680-million-person market.
-Your business visa isn't just a travel document—it's your gateway to regional expansion.
+The Malaysia-UAE CEPA sets a target of increasing non-oil trade to $13.5 billion by 2032.
+Whether you're in technology, halal products, renewable energy, artificial intelligence, logistics, or professional services, Malaysia offers UAE-based entrepreneurs direct access to ASEAN's 680-million-person market.
+The CEPA solidifies the UAE as a strategic hub for Malaysian exports while opening Southeast Asian markets to UAE traders, entrepreneurs, and investors.
+Your business visa isn't just a travel document—it's your gateway to one of the fastest-growing economic corridors in the region.

 Eligibility Requirements for UAE Residents